Preview & Edit

 Consequently, this separation brings conflicting results like disorientation and even alienation—what thespian Anna Deavere Smith called "an excruciating sense of aloneness."

 In this isolation, we form both art and ourselves.
+May continues:

-The self is made up, on its growing edge, of the models, forms, metaphors, myths, and all other kinds of psychic content which give it direction in its self-creation.
+The self is made up, on its growing edge, of the models, forms, metaphors, myths, and all other kinds of psychic content that give it direction in its self-creation.
 This is a process that goes on continuously.

 "Brick Man" by Max Jacquard, 2002.
 According to the artist, the glass figure signifies the fragile, isolated, constructed semblance of the artist's ego.
 Learn more.
-Photograph by Ellen Vrana.

 Disorienting acts not only develop the self.
 May believes they function as the beginning of the creative process, "for the creative act arises out of the struggle of human beings with and against that which limits them."
 Many believed that isolation best enables this struggle, from poet Rupi Kaur, who advises "love your isolation," to journalist Sylvain Tesson, who fled to Siberia to escape "15 kinds of ketchup."Away from the dirge of society, what Mary Oliver called "the world's busyness," we are able to focus on the inner processes that make art—and self—possible.